 1. Get an emergency fund (starting today)

-An emergency fund is the base of any financial plan.
+An emergency fund is the foundation of any financial plan.
 It’s your own personal safety net, so that when the unexpected happens, you have cash to rebound and meet those expenses.
 This money can be earmarked in a special account, and you can even stash it in a high-yield savings account so the money isn’t just sitting there in a low-yield checking account, as it often does.

-An emergency fund is the best first step to make, and you can do it relatively easily with an online bank, opening an account with one of the highest yields in the country.
-Then consider depositing money regularly (even $10 a week) so the money will be there when you need it.
+An emergency fund is the best first step to make, and you can do it relatively easily with an online bank, by opening an account with one of the highest yields in the country.
+Then consider depositing money regularly (even as little as $10 a week) so the money will be there when you need it.
 Experts recommend keeping at least six months of expenses in your emergency fund.

 2. Tap a new credit card offer